Biddulph Grange: History

 Biddulph Grange was developed by James Bateman (1811-1897), the accomplished horticulturist and landowner; he inherited money from his father, who had become rich from coal and steel businesses.
 He moved to Biddulph Grange around 1840, from nearby Knypersley Hall.
 He created the gardens with the aid of his friend and painter of seascapes Edward William Cooke.
 The gardens were meant to display specimens from Bateman's extensive and wide-ranging collection of plants.

 Biddulph Grange "started life as a bog-standard rectory, but around 1840 it was bought by James Bateman...he and his wife Maria had a passion for plants and the money to indulge their interests, and as the house was enlarged they began work on the surrounding gardens.
 In this they were helped by an artist friend, Edward William Cooke, who was not just a keen designer but whose father-in-law owned one of the biggest plant nurseries of the day, Loddiges of Hackney."
 The gardens "were designed by James and Maria Bateman.
 Bateman...bought specimens brought back by the great Victorian plant-hunters and became an expert on orchids."

-Bateman was president of the North Staffordshire Field Society, and served on the Royal Horticultural Society's Plant Exploration Committee.
-The gardens "were meant to display specimens from Bateman's extensive and wide-ranging collection of plants."
-He especially loved Rhododendrons and Azaleas.
-Bateman was "a collector and scholar on orchids.
-He had a number of notable sons who grew up at Biddulph Grange, including the painter Robert Bateman.
+Bateman was president of the North Staffordshire Field Club, and served on the Royal Horticultural Society's Plant Exploration Committee.
 His gardens are a rare survival of the interim period between the Capability Brown landscape garden and the High Victorian style.
 The gardens are compartmentalised and divided into Italian Egypt and China themes.

 In 1861 Bateman and his sons, who had used up their savings, gave up the house and gardens, and Bateman moved to Kensington in London.
 Robert Heath bought Biddulph Grange in 1871.
 After the house burnt down in 1896, architect Thomas Bower rebuilt it.

 The post-1896 house served as a children's hospital from 1923 until the 1960s; known first as the "North Staffordshire Cripples' Hospital" and later as the "Biddulph Grange Orthopaedic Hospital" (though it took patients with non-orthopaedic conditions as well.
 Under this latter title the hospital's role expanded to accommodate adults, continuing in operation into the mid-1980s.)
 The 15 acre garden became badly run-down and neglected during this period, and the deeply dug-out terraced area near the house around Dahlia Walk was filled in level to make a big lawn for patients to be wheeled out on in summertime.
 The Bateman property was (and still is) divided: the hospital got the house and its gardens, and the uncultivated remainder of Biddulph Grange's land became the Biddulph Grange Country Park.